N3X15/N3X15/README.md

 ## Current Projects

- * [pyCSBinaryWriter](https://gitlab.com/N3X15/pycsbinarywriter) @ GitLab.com - API for interacting with .NET-generated binary structures in Python
+ * [pyCSBinaryWriter](https://gitlab.com/N3X15/pycsbinarywriter) @ GitLab.com - API for interacting with .NET-generated binary structures in Python - Currently adding binary interpretation of Decimals.
- * [BuildTools](https://gitlab.com/N3X15/python-build-tools) @ GitLab.com - My own shoddy toolbag, includes custom dependency-resolving buildchain inspired by Tup.

 I also work on a bunch of other projects using alts.